Ali3nSystems/Ecodelia-Tools-for-Facepunch-Assets/README.md

 # Ecodelia Tools for Facepunch Assets

 "Ecodelia Tools for Facepunch Assets" is a free and open-source repository which offers different tools targeting Facepunch Studios' assets.
 These tools may consist of "Live-Retargeting Control Rigs", custom animations, custom renders of said assets, etc.
-If you intend to use these tools, please make sure to read the documentation first.
+If you intend to use these tools, please make sure to read the documentation first. .blend files target Blender version 4.1.1 and above.

 ## Issues